Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 Again, try to jump on Duolingo as early as possible (before 12pm) so you bag yourself the Early Bird boost.

-Then go about unlocking your first crown of the day.
+Then go about completing your first level of the day.

-Then head over to your lesson tree and dive in to a legendary level.
+Then head over to your learning path and dive into a legendary level.
 You’ll want to line these up through the week so you have as many to complete on the weekend as possible.

-If you manage to complete a tier in a legendary level flawlessly, you’ll earn as much as 110 XP (assuming you’ve got an XP Boost and Perfect Lesson Boost active).
+If you manage to complete a legendary level flawlessly, you’ll earn as much as 110 XP (assuming you’ve got an XP Boost and Perfect Lesson Boost active).

 Does your Duolingo league matter?